Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Noobs/README.md

 we reccommend you check out the web series [crash course computer science](https://www.youtube.com/watch?v=tpIctyqH29Q&list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo) if you are new to the field.
 We're not sponsored by them,
 we just think they're good at what they do.

-To follow along with these tutorials, you'll need to have Kaeon FUSION on your computer.

-The Kaeon FUSION utilities we've provided run on Java, so be sure you have it installed.
-If not,
-you can install it [here](https://www.java.com/en/download/).

-Once you have Java installed,
-download our development app, or IDE (Integrated Development Environment) called Kaeon Dev [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/raw/master/Kaeon%20FUSION/IDE/Application/Kaeon%20Dev.jar).

 ## What is a program?